All Episodes

 It's funny because the judge actually didn't allow one question that we wanted, which is who did you vote for?

-Okay, I'd like to say that that you know, individuals are gonna be always honest, but you and I both know that's not the truth.
+Okay, I'd like to say that individuals are going to be always honest, but you and I both know that's not the truth.

 So you could have people lying on there.

-You could have somebody who watches the opposition, watches CNN and and and or watches Fox truly a liberal.
+You could have somebody who watches the opposition, watches CNN, or watches Fox truly a liberal.

 You don't know.

-But more by the way, only Twelve percent of voters in New York City voted for Donald Trump.
+By the way, only 12% of voters in New York City voted for Donald Trump.

-This this is not a place where he's gonna g have a fair venue and get a jury pool that is is fair for him under any circumstances.
+This is not a place where he's going to have a fair venue and get a jury pool that is fair for him under any circumstances.

 I think the case should have been moved to another jurisdiction.